Mashatu & MalaMala

 • Game drives in specialist open game viewing vehicles.
 Three guests per vehicle, accompanied by a professional wildlife photographer on all drives.

-• Two mornings in low level hides at Mashatu.
+• Two sessions in low level hides at Mashatu.

 • Two professional photographer guides (Ann & Steve Toon) available at all times for advice and help.